 Remembering Beauty/Miss B

 Do you feel that I am rambling too much?
 Obviously I am.
 It has been such a myriad of emotions over the past few months and sometimes I don’t know where the tears come from.
 If you see my social media feeds, you will feel that we have moved on.
 After all, why wouldn’t you feel that way?
 You must have seen me frolicking around Europe, every day in a new place.
-But what if I told you that I cried myself to sleep almost every night I was traveling solo?
+But what if I told you that I cried myself to sleep almost every night I was travelling solo?
 Grief has that effect on you.
 It strikes you when you least expect it to.

 As a person who hides her emotions from almost everyone, it is difficult to lay myself so bare.
 But my only hope is that by acknowledging the fact that she is gone and writing about it will assuage my pain a little bit.
 Hopefully, it will allow me to finally start the healing process.